venkat1707/anz-hybrid-labs/Guide/_index.md

 #### Task 3: Detect threats on your servers using alerts

+  > **NOTE: Alerts may not be visibile in the lab environment due to access restrictions - considering skipping to task 4**

 - To simulate a malicious activity on the _Win2k22_ servers, rdp into the _ArcBox-Client_ VM
 - Go to Start and type _PowerShell ISE_.
 - Right-select and select Run as administrator.